CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02a2-Git-Ex1.md

     Click the `Create an account` button.

-4. Choose the Free subscription and Optionally click to select `Send me updates on GitHub news, offers, and events`.
+4. Choose the `Free` subscription and optionally click to select `Send me updates on GitHub news, offers, and events`.

     ![Join GitHub Step 2](assets/GitHub-04.png)

     Click the `Continue` button.

-4. Tailor your GitHub experience by answering the questions.
+5. Tailor your GitHub experience by answering the questions.

     ![Join GitHub Step 3](assets/GitHub-05.png)

     Click the `Submit` button or click the link `skip this step`.

-You will need to verify your email address before you can contribute on GitHub.
+6. You will need to verify your email address before you can contribute on GitHub.
 Follow the verification instructions sent to your email account.
-Once you've completed email verification and login to `github.com` again, you will see your GitHub Dashboard:
+Once you've completed email verification and login to [GitHub](https://github.com/) again, you will see your GitHub Dashboard:

 ![GitHub Dashboard](assets/GitHub-06.png)